Works Register Home Log In Authors

 What is pleasant evokes a desire to repeat it again and again.

-That's how the mind becomes like a ruminant
+So the mind becomes like a ruminant

 Whose life's purpose — is to eat succulent grass and multiply.